Friday, December 7, 2012

 But is it truly as awful as all that?
 Pauline Kael, for one, didn't think so.
 In her review for The New Yorker (January 3, 1977, reprinted in For Keeps: 30 Years At The Movies (Pauline Kael, Plume / Penguin, 1996) she appreciates the film's romantic approach and extols that the "story is paced majestically" and concludes that "I don't think I've ever seen...a comic-strip great romance in the way this one is--it's a joke that can make you cry."
 More recently, John Kenneth Muir tried to objectively look at the film in his Horror Films of the 1970s (John Kenneth Muir, McFarland Press, 2002) and concludes that aside from poor special effects it "is an interesting and valuable remake because it attempts to expand and re-imagine Kong's universe rather than merely rehash what came before".

 Note that almost all of the above quotes come from overviews of genre films, and this perhaps illustrates why the film has been blasted so often over the years.
 I don't think the 1976 version is a horror movie, much less a science fiction movie.
 It is fantasy, true, but the heart of the story is a love story pure and simple.
 Considering that it was a remake of one of the most beloved fantasy action films of all time, a large amount of the genre viewing population were perhaps predisposed to not liking such an approach.
 Especially since the makers opted to forgo stop motion animation and use a man in a suit for Kong.
-This man in a suit approach no doubt turned off a percentage of the viewing audience as well—if you can’t just roll with it the film no doubt would pretty silly.
+This man in a suit approach no doubt turned off a percentage of the viewing audience as well—if you can’t just roll with it the film no doubt would seem pretty silly.

 Peter Jackson's 2005 remake was decidedly influenced by the 1976 version--it more closely mirrors the action of the 1933 version but uses the elevated emphasis on the relationship between Kong and the girl from the 1976 version.